Academic Catalog

 Career Information

 The Associate of Science degree is designed to provide students with the coursework needed to transfer to a four-year institution and pursue a bachelor’s degree for Social Work or a related field.
 The curriculum provides students with the knowledge and skills needed to pursue a pathway to social work, grant writing, community outreach, and case management as well as prepare students for graduate programs in Social Work.
 Students are strongly encouraged to consult with OCC faculty and Career Services as they begin to explore career options.
-Students can also utilize Career Coach, a resource provided by OCC, to explore degree programs and corresponding careers https://ocean.emsicc.com
+OCC students can also utilize Focus2 Career, a resource provided by OCC, to explore degree programs and corresponding careers.
+To get started, log in through Ocean Connect.

 Students are encouraged to keep track of degree requirements by using the “My Progress” screen on Student Planning.
 Student Planning can be accessed via logging into Ocean Connect.